summer , more summerly – Watteau

 Offer no. 28,408 / price on application

 Dietrich, Christian Wilhelm Ernst, called Dietricy (Weimar 1712 – Dresden 1774).
 The Nymphs. – Die Nymphen.
-Numerous group, more or less dressed, at a small pond below rocks, accompanied by putti and goats and sheep.
+Numerous group, more or less dressed, by a small pond below rocks, accompanied by putti and goats and sheep.
 On the left a little waterfall.
 Steel engraving by Alboth.
 3rd quarter of the 19th century.
 Inscribed: W. E. C. Dietrich pinxt. / Aboth sc., otherwise as above.
 6⅛ × 6⅞ in (15.5 × 17.6 cm).

 Offer no. 14,198 / EUR 43. (c.
 US$ 52.) + shipping